Blind Identification of Channel Codes: A Subspace-Coding Approach: A New Decoder for code-identification

 Then, event $\mathcal{E}_2$ occurs if there are fewer than $N^*$ rows with weight $\le \lfloor (\delta-1)/2 \rfloor$.
 The probability of this is

 Combining the arguments above, we get the upper bound on $\mathsf{P}_e$

-\begin{remark} Observe that the first term in the R.H.S. of both \eqref{eqn:proboferrtighterbound} and \eqref{eqn:proboferrorlooserbound} does not depend on $N$, and is \textit{minimized} (attaining a constant floor) as $N^*$ increases, for any fixed $N$.
+\begin{remark} Observe that the first terms in the R.H.S. of both \eqref{eqn:proboferrtighterbound} and \eqref{eqn:proboferrorlooserbound} does not depend on $N$, and is decided by the value of $N^*$ (given $k$).
+In particular, this first term in each of \eqref{eqn:proboferrtighterbound} and \eqref{eqn:proboferrorlooserbound} \textit{decreases} as $N^*$ increases, for any fixed $N$.
 On the other hand, the second term is the tail of the binomial distribution with parameters $N,\alpha(p)$, and this \textit{increases} as $N^*$ increases, for any fixed $N$.
 This indicates a `sweet-spot' for $N^*$, for fixed $N$, which was observed via simulations in Subsection \ref{subsec:improveddecoder}.
 Characterizing this optimizing $N^*$ is an ongoing work.
 As the mean of the binomial distribution is $N\alpha(p)$, we also observe that choosing $N^*=cN$ for some constant $c<1-\alpha(p)$, the bound on $\mathsf{P}_e$ goes to $0$ as $N\to \infty$. $\square$ \end{remark}